arrafi-musabbir/CAI-FinalProject/README.md

   o The region of interest is tracked on each ‘cine’ image o A video (.avi or .mp4) is generated.
 The video should display the segmentation of the region of interest on each cine image, as shown during Lecture 8
 - (30 points) Write a 1 page paper (pdf file) with the following sections: introduction, methods, results, discussion

+**Solution:**

+Running Final-project.py script will segment and resample all the moving images and store them to a directory called Resampled_images.
+Then it will collect all the resamlped images and stack them together to form a .mp4 video file.